Healthy Homes Assessment Ascot Park

 Home Assessments Ascot Park for Rental Properties

-There are a variety of concerns to look over in the home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are many concerns to look over during the house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can be extremely costly for landlords and property managers.
-For professional advice, call today to schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling could be significant for landlords and property managers.
+For expert guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties